Skip to navigation Skip to content

 Requesting a transfer to a new provider when a participant has not changed address

-A CDP participant may request a referral to Workforce Australia or a Workforce Australia job seeker can request a referral to CDP if they can demonstrate extenuating circumstances as to why the transfer would be beneficial to them.
+A RAES participant may request a referral to Workforce Australia or a Workforce Australia job seeker can request a referral to RAES if they can demonstrate extenuating circumstances as to why the transfer would be beneficial to them.

 A complaint regarding service delivery by the current provider is not a valid reason for requests to transfer.
 These should be addressed using the Department of Employment and Workplace Relations (DEWR) National Customer Service Line (NCSL) complaints process as usual.